TheLogeek/Chat-Room/README.md

 # Chat-Room

-A local chat application program that uses TCP
+This chat room application uses TCP to enable all devices connected to the same network to chat with one another.

 **Requirements**